simuxakadiscgolfgod/Space-Weather/README.md

 R1-R2           15%           15%           15%
 R3 or greater    1%            1%            1%

-Rationale: A slight chance for R1-R2 (Minor-Moderate) radio blackouts will persist through 10 Nov primarily due to AR 3480.
+Rationale: There is a slight chance for R1-R2 (Minor-Moderate) radio blackouts all three days.

 ```